-After the Executive Board determines available funds, staff will solicit qualified government entities for new STBG, TAP, and any other federally funded projects.
+After the Executive Board determines available funds, staff will solicit qualified government entities for new STBG, TAP, and any other TPO controlled (or sub-allocated) federally funded projects.
 The solicitation cycle will typically last 90 days.
 The selected projects will be added to the TIP.

+Activity Technique(s)

+Comment At public meetings

+Opportunities: Via e-mail

-Activity Technique(s) Comment At public meetings Opportunities: Via electronic formats (e-mail, online comment card, etc.) By USPS mail to the TPO office In person or at the TPO office During standing meetings (Technical Committee and Executive Board) Comment Period: A minimum of 14 days is required.
+By USPS mail to the TPO office

+In person or at the TPO office

+During standing meetings (Technical Committee and Executive Board) Comment Period: A minimum of 14 days is required.
 Public Meeting: Public meetings may be held during the public comment period.
-Public Meeting Notice: • Ten to 14 days prior to the meeting a web announcement will be posted.
+Public Meeting Notice: Ten to 14 days prior to the meeting a web announcement will be posted.
 Meetings also may be posted on community calendars.
-Ten to 14 days prior to the meeting, public notice will be published in various regional, local, and minority newspapers.
-Summary of Comments A public comment summary memo will be made available prior to Received: the Executive Board meeting for the final project selection.
-Final, Adopted The final document will be made available online and at the TPO Document: office.
+Ten to 14 days prior to the meeting, public notice may be published in various regional, local, and minority newspapers.
+Summary of Comments Received: A public comment summary memo will be made available prior to the Executive Board meeting for the final project selection.
+Final, Adopted Document: The final document will be made available online and at the TPO office.
 Upon adoption of the final document, interested parties will be notified that the document is available on the TPO website.
-Evaluation Success of STBG, TAP, and any other regionally managed federal Technique(s): grant funded project outreach is measured by meeting attendance, number of comments on the project, number of views on the TPO website, and circulation of the newspapers in which public notices were placed.
+Evaluation Technique(s): Success of STBG, TAP, and any other regionally managed federal grant funded project outreach is measured by meeting attendance, number of comments on the project, number of views on the TPO website, and circulation of the newspapers in which public notices were placed.